deargle-classes/msbx5500-spring-2020-project/report.md

 | 2011/08/10 09:46:53.047277 | 3550.182373 | udp | 212.50.71.179 | 39678 | <-> | 147.32.84.229 | 13363 | CON | 0 | 0 | 12 | 875 | 473 | flow=Background-UDP-Established |

 #### Kddcup99 dataset
 The [Kddcup99](https://datahub.io/machine-learning/kddcup99) dataset is a 10% subsample of data used at the 1999 KDD Cup, used to distinguish between "bad" connections (attacks/intrusions) and "good" (normal) connections.
 To be more specific, the target variable was to determine if a given net flow was a DDoS attack, or not.
-There were four main categories of attacks in the KDD data:

-  * **DDoS**: Denial of Service attack
-  * **R2L**: Gaining unauthorized access from a remote machine (e.g. guessing a password)
-  * **U2R**: Gaining unauthorized access into a superuser (root) account
-  * **Probing**: Performing surveillance tasks (e.g. port scanning)

 The Kddcup99 dataset consists of 42 features, which can be seen [here](http://kdd.ics.uci.edu/databases/kddcup99/kddcup.names), and previewed below: